pymc-devs/pymc-bart/CONTRIBUTING.md

 **Once you commit something the pre-commit hook will run all the checks**!

+In particular, if the commited changed have linting errors, the commit will try to fix them.
+If successful,you need to add the changes again (for example, `git add -u`) and commit again.
+If not successful, you need to fix the errors manually and commit again.

 You can skip this (for example when is WIP) by adding a flag (`-n` means no-verify)

 ```bash